craftingcity/The-Known-World/README.md

 **Dwarven Training.** You gain proficiency with two kinds of artisan’s tools of your choice.
 Your proficiency bonus is doubled for any ability check you make that uses either of the chosen proficiencies.
 In addition, whenever you make an Intelligence (History) check related to the origin of any architectural construction, you are considered proficient in the History skill and add double your proficiency bonus to the check, instead of your normal proficiency bonus.

 ##### Cenva Minyo
+[[Cenva Minyo]] is an elvish phrase that can be understood as "*for the hatred of fire, we are home here*".
+This group was formed in direct opposition to [[Its Greatness|The Great White Flame]] and the [[Great Fires]], and the commoner wishes for nothing more than to smite the [[Its Greatness|White Flame]] from reality.
+For now, these people bide their time making fabrics in the forest south of the [[Actstow Hills]].
+The culture of Cenva Minyo is one of True Neutrality - nothing is worth more than an end to the Flame.

 **Ability Score Increase.** Your Intelligence score increases by 1, and your Wisdom score increases by 1.
 **Languages.** You know at least these two languages; [[Modern Elven (language)]] and [[Dwarven (language)]].